osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet security configuration.md

 The BACnet security standard is concerned with the authentication of client and server applications, the authentication of users and confidentiality of their communication.
 As the security model relies heavily on Transport Level Security (TLS) to establish a secure communication link with an BACnet server, each client, including the OSIsoft adapter, must have a digital certificate deployed and configured.
 Certificates uniquely identify client applications and machines on servers, and allow for creation of a secure communication link when trusted on both sides.

-OPC UA adapter generates a self-signed certificate when the first secure connection attempt is made.
+BACnet adapter generates a self-signed certificate when the first secure connection attempt is made.
 Each BACnet adapter instance creates a certificate store where its own certificates, as well as those of the server, will be persisted.

 ## Configure BACnet adapter security